For more information about these events please call the Nunavut Tourism Info Line

-The 2016 Alianait Arts Festival takes place in Iqaluit, Nunavut, from June 30 to July 3, 2016.
+The Alianait Arts Festival takes place in Iqaluit, Nunavut, every year at the end of June.
 These arctic days have 24-hour sunlight, a time of great celebration!
-Alianait sets the spotlight on Inuit and other circum-polar artists while bringing together exciting world-class musicians, circus acrobats, dancers, storytellers, actors, filmmakers and visual artists from across the globe.
+Alianait sets the spotlight on Inuit and other circumpolar artists while bringing together exciting world-class musicians, circus acrobats, dancers, storytellers, actors, filmmakers and visual artists from across the globe.
 Alianait!!
 Come celebrate with us! www.alianait.ca

 One of Nunavut’s biggest Festivals held in the capital, Iqaluit.
 A four day festival falling on the Easter Weekend packed with activities throughout the town, ice, land and to another community.
 Spring – that time of the year when the sun returns to the Arctic, the bitter cold surrenders and the days start getting longer.
 Since 1965, residents of Iqaluit have been celebrating it with Toonik Tyme – fun filled days of games, music, competition, and feasting.
 From games such as golf, hockey to skidoo races, fishing derby, iglu building contests, bannock making contests, sliding parties, skating, performances, skiing and so much more!
 No matter who you are, you’ll find lots to see and do during Toonik Tyme. www.tooniktyme.com